Waiviogit/waivio-assistant/src/cli/README.md

+# CLI Tools

+Command-line utilities for managing Q&A data in the Waivio Assistant project.

+## Tools Overview

+1. **QA Import Tool** - Import Q&A data from JSON files into MongoDB
+2. **QA to Weaviate Migration Tool** - Migrate Q&A data from MongoDB to Weaviate vector store

+---

-# QA Import CLI Tool
+## QA Import CLI Tool

 A command-line utility to import Q&A data from JSON files into MongoDB.